How Long Does It Take to Resolve a Medicare Lien After a Personal Injury Settlement?

 FAQs

-You or your attorney can check your lien status through the Medicare Secondary Payer Recovery Portal (MSPRP) or by contacting the Benefits Coordination & Recovery Center (BCRC) directly.
+You or your attorney can check the status of a Medicare lien through the Medicare Secondary Payer Recovery Portal (MSPRP), which provides case-specific information and updates.
+You may also contact the Benefits Coordination & Recovery Center (BCRC) directly to request lien details, payment information, and the current balance owed.